What is Coinomi?

 - Lock your funds with a secure withdrawal password that only you know.
 You can set this in .../settings/set wallet password or during the wallet creation process.

 - Create a second layer of authentication by securing Coinomi with a secure pin or pattern.
-In Android, you can set this in .../settings/screen lock
+In Android and iOS, you can set this in .../settings/screen lock

 - Activate privacy options to prevent other apps or people from seeing your balances.
 In Android, you can set this in .../settings/privacy